How Macron worked the system for a giant parliamentary majority

-PARIS Emmanuel Macron was visibly irritated last March at a news conference ahead of the first round of the presidential election.
+PARIS (Reuters) - Emmanuel Macron was visibly irritated last March at a news conference ahead of the first round of the presidential election.

 Having begun the campaign as underdog, but by then already front-runner for the presidency, he was repeatedly asked on morning radio shows how he could possibly govern without a party and a parliament majority.